 County Court Judgment

-If you have been to court and gained a judgment you will soon realise that this is often only the first part of the process of getting your money back.
+If you have been to court and gained a County Court Judgment you will soon realise that this is often only the first part of the process of getting your money back.
 The judgment has to be enforced and the money collected.

 Instruct Quality Bailiffs